 - Staffed by volunteers, the IOCP food shelf distributed 693,720 pounds of food in 2012-13 to 4,250 individuals.

 - Our CONECT program offered on-site services and resources focused on housing stability, youth success and community building to more than 700 families living in 7 multi-unit apartment neighborhoods.

-- Nearly 1,600 volunteers — from teens to CEOs — are engaged in structured opportunities through IOCP.
+- More than 1,600 volunteers — from teens to CEOs — are engaged in structured opportunities through IOCP.

-- Nearly 90% of IOCP’s annual revenue goes directly to services and programs.
+- 89% of IOCP’s annual revenue goes directly to services and programs.